websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 1. Click _Update_.

-In a production setup, you will probably want to set a different transport address for the remote Elasticsearch cluster (this example used the default) and/or exclude some indexes from being replicated to the follower Elasticsearch cluster.
+In a production setup, you may want to set a different transport address for the remote Elasticsearch cluster (this example used the default) and/or exclude some indexes from being replicated to the follower Elasticsearch cluster.
 There are configuration fields for those purposes:

-* *Remote Cluster Seed Node Transport Address*: The transport address of a node in the remote cluster to be used for establishing a connection between the remote and local cluster.
+**Remote Cluster Seed Node Transport Address**: The transport address of a node in the remote cluster to be used for establishing a connection between the remote and local cluster.
 Defaults to `localhost:9300`.

-* *Excluded Indexes*: You can enter the index names that will be excluded from cross-cluster replication.
-Indexes starting with a period (.) will always be excluded.
-By default, all indexes in the remote cluster will be replicated to the local cluster.
+**Excluded Indexes**: Enter the index names to be excluded from cross-cluster replication.
+Indexes starting with a period (.) are always excluded.
+By default, all indexes in the remote cluster are replicated to the local cluster.
 This setting is ignored if Automatic Replication is not enabled.

-* *Automatic Replication Enabled*: Enable or disable automatic creation of follower indexes in the local Elasticsearch clusters when Read from Local Clusters is enabled.
-Disable this setting if replication will be managed manually through Elasticsearch.
-Defaults to enabled.
+**Automatic Replication Enabled**: Enable or disable automatic creation of follower indexes in the local Elasticsearch clusters when Read from Local Clusters is enabled.
+Disable this setting if replication is managed manually through Elasticsearch.
+Defaults to _enabled_.

 ![Configure CCR in System Settings.](./configuring-ccr-in-a-local-follower-data-center/images/02.png)